AndrewDMorgan/Switch-em-up/README.md

 This project was created for the ScoreSpace #12 game jam.

-Run the "main.py" file to play the game (you'll hve to uncompress the zip file)
+Run the "main.py" file to play the game (you'll have to uncompress the zip file)